Banner

 • Difficulty: Challenging

-After a hot breakfast, we prepare ourselves for another day of mountain passes.
-After about an hours walk, we come to Chusqenay pass (4,630m/15,190ft), shortly followed by the Rumi Inca pass, continuing upwards to the Valley of Yahuarmaky.
+After a hot breakfast, we will prepare ourselves for another day of mountain passes.
+After about an hours walk, we will come to Chusqenay pass (4,630m/15,190ft), shortly followed by the Rumi Inca pass, continuing upwards to the Valley of Yahuarmaky.

-Then, we descend to Inca Rakay, and climb up to Huayanay Oasis (4,630m/15,190ft).
-After a final downhill walk of 3 hours, we reach our campsite at Ancascocha, on Ancascocha Lake (3,700m/12,139ft).
+Then, we will descend to Inca Rakay, and then climb up to Huayanay Oasis (4,630m/15,190ft).
+After a final downhill walk of 3 hours, we will reach our campsite at Ancascocha, on Ancascocha Lake (3,700m/12,139ft).

 • Meals: Breakfast – Lunch– Afternoon Tea – Dinner